 BUTLER SOLUTIONS, LLC is committed to providing our clients with personalized, efficient and effective service, and we have the professional skills and experience to achieve this objective.
 Our operations are centralized with the owner personally managing all projects.
 This structure will benefit you as our client because we are able to offer you superior services at a competitive cost.

 David S.B.
 Butler, PhD, RPA

 All projects are overseen by the president and owner Dr. David Butler who began Butler Cultural Resource Management, LLC in August, 2005.

-Dr. Butler is a Registered Professional Archaeologist (ROPA Certified in 2001) with twelve years of professional archaeological experience in the State of Florida.
+Dr. Butler is a Registered Professional Archaeologist (ROPA Certified in 2001) with over twenty years of professional archaeological experience in the State of Florida.
 He received his Ph.D. in 2007 from the University of South Florida and conducted his graduate level archaeological research for both his M.A. and Ph.D in the State of Florida.
 Dr. Butler has 12 years of professional experience as an archaeologist in the State of Florida, and has worked as a supervisor in the field of Cultural Resource Management for over a decade.